andrewrodgers90/andrewrodgers90/README.md

 ## Hi, I'm Andrew!
 Welcome to my GitHub portfolio!
-I'm passionate about cybersecurity and am currently training to become a cybersecurity analyst.
+I am currently training to become a cybersecurity analyst, as well a full-time student at 42 Bangkok.
 Below is a collection of my projects and qualifications.

 ### :old_key: Cybersecurity :old_key: